The Old Gray Mare: History

 Lady Suffolk, the celebrated trotting mare, and her rider, Albert Concklin as they appeared on the Beacon Course, Hoboken, N. J. on the 12 July 1843.

 Some authors have said that the song originated from the performance of the horse Lady Suffolk, the first horse recorded as trotting a mile in less than two and a half minutes.
 It occurred on 4 July 1843 at the Beacon Course racetrack in Hoboken, New Jersey, when she was more than ten years old.
 One author attributed the song to Stephen Foster, although the composer is usually listed as unknown.
 The archival evidence, however, is that the song originated a few decades later in the nineteenth century as a campaign ditty, composed as an epithet of seven-term Baltimore mayor Ferdinand Latrobe by Democratic political operative and appointee Thomas Francis McNulty.

 Popular early recordings were by Prince's Orchestra (1917) and by Arthur Collins and Byron Harlan (1918).
 Bing Crosby included the song in a medley on his album On the Sentimental Side (1962).

-Popular culture
+In popular culture

 For the 1962 TV play Flashing Spikes, when Jimmy Stewart's visiting team of retired baseball players gets off their tour bus, the home team crowd taunts them by singing the song.

 The song was featured in a 1993 episode of The Simpsons titled "Krusty Gets Kancelled", where an old man sings the first verse of the song with his pants down and becomes a hit on television.
 In the 2011 episode "Moms I'd Like to Forget", 4th graders including Bart sing a parody of the song, which the 5th graders declare as a dishonor to the original.
 Also, in a 2017 episode, the title "The Old Blue Mayor She Ain't What She Used to Be", is a play on words of the song's title.

 It is also used as the secondary fight song for the Murray State Racers athletic teams.